Is there really an art to saying no?

 When we say “no” to one thing we are actually saying “yes” to something else.

-We must learn how to say “no” or we will actually block our emotional intelligence.
+We must learn how to say “no” or we will actually block ourselves.

 Research from the University of California in San Francisco supports this premise.
 They state that those that have a hard time refusing something actually are more likely to experience stress, burnout, and depression

-A great way to protect yourself from saying “yes” immediately upon being asked for your expertise is to simply ask for time to think about the offer that has been made to you.
+When asked for your expertise, a great way to protect yourself is to simply ask for time to think about the offer that has been made to you.
 This tactic is especially useful if you are feeling unsure if this particular opportunity is the right opportunity for you.